Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian brought a hand to his chin.
 “Then what are they fighting about?”

 Mu Qing frowned.
-"That's our conclusion."
+“That’s the conclusion we’ve come to.”

 Xie Lian lifted his gaze again.
 “If it’s a vengeful spirit… do the incidents have anything else in common?
 A pattern, perhaps?”

-"Yes," Feng Xin said immediately.
-"And you're... better with that sort of thing..."
+“Yes,” Feng Xin replied immediately.
+“And you’re… better with that sort of thing…”

 Xie Lian smiled faintly.
 “I see.”

-Neither of them said it outright, but the implication hung in the air.
-This wasn't their strength.
+No one said it outright, but the implication hung in the air.
+This wasn’t their strength.

 Mu Qing’s expression tightened.
 “We’re not using him.”